 Well, folks, when we tied the story all together, we found the Grandfather Charles F. Daley, who had lived in Vallejo, had purchased the tools from me during the years I was a Dealer there.
 So, these items made the full circle in just 50 years.

+Sure do wish those other people that bought tools from us would do the same and bring theirs back.
 You can see these tools displayed on Board #25B Area N-3.
 They are displayed in memory of James K. Daley, Jr.

 was 52 years ago.
 Let's see now, we were married 6 years before that-boy, my wife must be getting old.

 Anyway, you will find some interesting items and when you see one marked Snap-On Milwaukee, that tells you it was made prior to 1929.
 As they started in Milwaukee in 1920 and moved to Kenosha, Wisconsin, in 1929.